PacBSD/pacweb/content/basic_page/about.md

 PacBSD strives to stay bleeding edge, and typically offers the latest stable versions of most software.

-PacBSD uses Archlinux's Pacman package manager, which couples simple binary packages with an easy-to-use package build system.
+PacBSD uses Arch Linux's Pacman package manager, which couples simple binary packages with an easy-to-use package build system.
 This allows users to easily manage and customize packages ranging from official PacBSD software to the user's own personal packages to packages from 3rd party sources.
 The repository